manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 **Do NOT proceed to the next task!** You can continue with the training course and perform the next series of lab exercises.
 However, when you reach a good break time tomorrow, you should return to this lab exercise and continue with Task 3.
 When you get to step 14, if you do NOT see the **Sensitiviy** group in the Word ribbon, then you must wait until such time that it appears. **The appearance of the Sensitivity group in the Word ribbon is the indicator as to whether the sensitivity label has completed its behind-the-scenes provisioning,** at which time you can complete tasks 3 and 4 of this lab exercise.

-### Task 3 – Assign an Sensitivity label to a document
+### Task 3 – Assign a Sensitivity Label to a document

 In this exercise you will use the Sensitivity label that you created in the previous task to classify a document.
 For this task, you will sign into Microsoft 365 as Alex Wilber, who is a regular user without any elevated privileges.